panzi/cook-serve-hoomans/README.md

 ------------

 Cook, Serve, Delicious! uses [Game Maker](http://www.yoyogames.com/studio) from YoYo Games.
-I didn't bother to reverse engineer the archive file format of this game engine, but instead I just used [another program](https://github.com/panzi/mediaextract) I once wrote to extract all the PNG images contained in the `data.win` archive file.
-I just guessed that this game uses PNGs and I guessed right.
-I quickly found the image containing all the customer sprites.
+At first I didn't bother reverse engineering the archive file format of this game engine, but because the file size replacement sprite got bigger than the file size of the original I had to reverse engineer at least a bit so I could rewrite the archive properly.

-Now how do I replace this image without understanding the archive format?
-I just edited the image (inserted a pictures of the hoomans) and wrote it over the existing image in the archive file.
-This is only possible if the new image has the same or a smaller file size than the old one.
-Otherwise other proportions of the archive would be overwritten and it would be corrupted.
-Luckily the original image seems to be not very well compressed and I could generate a replacement image that is smaller even though it contains more detail (in general photos have more details than cartoon characters and thus compress not so well).
+This program understands the overall structure of Game Maker archives and the detailed structure of the TXTR and AUDO sections.
+These are the last two sections in the archive, so when the TXTR section needs resizing absolute offsets in this section and the following section (AUDO) need to be adjusted.

-This means that this patch will stop working if there is an update that changes the offset of the image or reduces it's size too much.
-Then I will have to search for the sprite image again and adapt my patch.
+There don't seem to be any offsets to parts of those sections in other places.

-However, I built some safety mechanisms into the program to prevent archive
+I will document what I know about this file format later.

-corruption: Before it writes the new image into the archive it first checks if there is already a PNG file at the expected offset and if that file is big enough (file size) and has the right dimensions (pixel width and height).
+I don't know what will happen when there is a game update.
+Will the updater corrupt the archive, bail because the file isn't what it expects it to be or simply revert the patch?
+Your guess is a sgood as mine.
+In any case this program creates a `data.win.backup` file which you can use in case the game stops working.
+Just remove `data.win` and rename `data.win.backup` to `data.win`.

-Because Felicia uses Windows and one cannot assume the availability of any sane scripting language (like Python) on an arbitrary Windows installation I simply wrote a very simple self contained C program that writes the image into the file it gets passed as its first argument.
+Because Felicia uses Windows and one cannot assume the availability of any sane scripting language (like Python) on an arbitrary Windows installation I wrote a self contained C program that writes the images into the file it gets passed as its first argument.
 Cross compiling simple C/C++ programs for Windows under Linux is easy.

 However, it is very very cumbersome to cross compile stuff for Mac under Linux (the setup still requires access to a Mac and an Apple developer account), so I